scrapoxy/scrapoxy/packages/website/architecture/overview.md

 ### Task 📆

-A task corresponds to an installation or uninstallation task for a cloud connector.
+A task corresponds to an installation or uninstallation task for a datacenter connector.

 ## Modules